Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: The Distracting Effect of Extra Masks

-\paragraph{Setup.} In the previous section, we hypothesised that extra masks degrade performance because they act as distractors, drawing attention away from relevant context.
-To further validate this hypothesis and rule out alternative explanations, we test whether the performance degradation observed earlier is caused by the presence of the mask tokens specifically--rather than by simply appending many identical tokens.
-To evaluate this, we repeat the experiment from \Cref{sec: extra_masks} but replace the extra masks with a relatively neutral token sequence: the string \verb|"."| repeated multiple times.
+\paragraph{Setup.} In the previous sections, we hypothesised that extra masks degrade performance because they act as distractors, drawing attention away from relevant context.
+To further validate this hypothesis and rule out alternative explanations, we test whether the performance degradation observed earlier is caused by the presence of the mask tokens specifically--rather than simply by appending many identical tokens.
+To evaluate this, we repeat the experiment from \Cref{sec: extra_masks} but replace the extra masks with a relatively neutral token sequence: the string \verb|" ."| repeated multiple times.
 This ablation allows us to isolate the effect of mask tokens and verify that the observed behaviour is not merely due to an out-of-distribution repetition.

-\textbf{Results.} \Cref{fig: locality_dots_degradation} shows that appending extra dots to the input has only a minor impact on the performance of LLaDA, especially compared to the substantial degradation caused by additional mask tokens (performance decreases by up to 3 and 10 percentage points for the base and instruct models respectively, compared to 23 and 27 percentage points in \cref{fig: locality_mask_degradation}).
-This confirms that in LLaDA the performance drop is driven by the presence of \textit{mask tokens} specifically, rather than by the mere repetition of identical tokens.
+\textbf{Results.} \Cref{fig: locality_dots_degradation} shows that appending extra dots to the input has only a minor impact on the performance of LLaDA, especially compared to the substantial degradation seen in \Cref{fig:locality_mask_degradation} (for the dots, performance decreases by up to 3 and 10 percentage points for the base and instruct models respectively, compared to 23 and 27 percentage points for the masks).
+This confirms that in LLaDA the performance drop is driven by the presence of \textit{masks} specifically, rather than by the mere repetition of identical tokens.
 For Dream, the effect of the masks and the dots are largely similar.

-\subsection{Can the Negative Effects be Rectified by Unmasking?}
+\subsection{Can the Negative Effect be Fixed by Unmasking?}

-\paragraph{Setup.} We examine whether the degradation caused by extra masks can be alleviated at inference time via iterative unmasking, that is, progressively resolving masked positions, rather than using just a single unmasking step as in the previous experiments.
+\paragraph{Setup.} We examine whether the degradation caused by extra masks can be alleviated at inference time via iterative unmasking, that is, progressively resolving masked positions.
+This procedure is consistent with the denoising paradigm which MDLMs are trained for, where generation typically proceeds by unmasking the entire sequence in multiple steps.
 We run 40 decoding steps and compare two selection strategies for unmasking: choosing which tokens to unmask at random or according to the highest confidence.